Marijuana is the Most Abused Drug in the U.S. and Many Believe it’s Highly Addictive and Bad for Recovery

 Addiction is a mental illness rather than just a physical dependence on something.
 The truth is that anyone can get addicted to any drug.
 The body becomes used to the drug’s presence and develops a tolerance against it, along with the effects having less impact on the body’s system.
 Therefore, the user has to take larger and stronger doses to feel the effects of the drug.

 This applies to marijuana just as it applies to medicinal pills and other stronger drugs such as heroin and cocaine.
-When the use is discontinued, withdrawal symptoms become evident, leading to something more of a psychological rather than physical dependence on the drug.
-While heroin or opium withdrawal usually induces sweating, violent shaking and vomiting, marijuana withdrawal involves lesser extreme effects and typically induces psychological effects such as depression.
+When the use is discontinued, withdrawal symptoms become evident, leading to something more of a psychological rather than a physical dependence on the drug.
+While heroin or opium withdrawal usually induces sweating, violent shaking, and vomiting, marijuana withdrawal involves lesser extreme effects and typically induces psychological effects such as depression.

 Psychological dependence starts when the user needs it in various ways in dealing with a personal or social situation.
 A marijuana user may find himself needing to smoke in order to relax, think, calm down or get over an unfortunate event.
 This is not always the case because some users can moderate their use and can stop anytime, though current statistical data shows how addiction is also very probable.

 What makes marijuana addictive is its THC content.
 THC stands for the Delta 9 tetrahydrocannabinol chemical, which acts like the naturally made cannabinoid chemical released by our own body system.
 This chemical attaches to specific areas of the human brain and alters the cannabinoid receptors.
-These receptors are the mediators of complex mechanisms, affecting bodily coordination, movements, pleasure, mood, memory, senses and time perception.
+These receptors are the mediators of complex mechanisms, affecting bodily coordination, movements, pleasure, mood, memory, senses, and time perception.

-What the THC content in marijuana does is alter these, setting them off at an unnatural pace, which accounts for increased heart rate, slowed memory and concentration, impaired coordination and generally weird behavior while the user is high.
+What the THC content in marijuana does is alter these, setting them off at an unnatural pace, which accounts for increased heart rate, slowed memory and concentration, impaired coordination, and generally weird behavior while the user is high.

 Brain cells are also stimulated to create euphoria by releasing dopamine and interfering with the flow and processing of information in the hippocampus.
 These effects are felt immediately after a few minutes but stay for about a couple of hours—which, to regular users, is not nearly enough and thus leading them to increase intake for a longer high.